Skip to content

 Details

-It can also take these condition-matched indices (from the :From sequence) and remove the corresponding elements from a joined sequence (passed via the :Join parameter).
-Remember, Remove doesn't apply the :Predicate conditions to the joined sequence, but removes corresponding elements from it based on :Predicate matched indices of the main sequence.
+This shard can also remove elements with the corresponding indices from a joined sequence (passed via the Join: parameter).
+Remember, Remove doesn't apply the Predicate conditions to the joined sequence, but only removes corresponding elements.
 For this to work both the sequences must have the same length.

 Note